 Talk to almost any student who has studied abroad and you will hear glowing accounts of the wonderful experience she or he had, stories that may have inspired you to go abroad yourself.

 The fond memories that students relate, while demonstrating the profound impact of study abroad, often mask the challenges that accompany this great learning experience—and may give the impression that you will be able to easily adjust to your new environment.
-The truth is that everyone who leaves to live abroad can experience “culture shock,” the symptoms of which may include:
+The truth is that everyone, no matter how seasoned a traveler they are, who leaves to live abroad can experience “culture shock,” the symptoms of which may include:

 - A sense of being lost and out of place

 The degree and duration of culture shock can vary for each person and depends on a number of factors, such as the length of time you will be abroad, your flexibility and tolerance for ambiguity, the degree of difference between your home and host cultures, and your expectation of culture shock.
 It is important to realize that culture shock is a normal, and very important, part of study abroad.
 It shows that you are grappling with the differences between your cultural worldview and that of your host country.
 The best way to get through culture shock is to embrace it: